DON’T GET PUT ON SANTA’S NAUGHTY LIST!!!

 After two annual notices, you will be asked to retire your float in the toy shop permanently.

-- All walking participants not in organized marching groups must have proillumination for safety reasons.
+All walking participants not in organized marching groups must have illumination for safety reasons.

-- All parade participants must adhere to Parade Marshals instructions including direction from security personnel.
+All parade participants must adhere to Parade Marshall’s instructions including direction from security personnel.

 Floats and Vehicles:

-- Marshalling begins at 1:00 p.m.
-You will be advised one week prior to parade of your arrival time and location in the parade.
+Marshalling begins at 1:00 p.m.
+You will be advised one week prior to the parade of your arrival time and location in the parade.

-- Only floats and support vehicles will be allowed in the Marshalling area.
+Only floats and support vehicles will be allowed in the Marshaling area.

-- Be sure to give clear direction to parents of any children you might be organizing for your float.
-Children in the marshalling area must be supervised at all times.
+Be sure to give clear direction to parents of any children you might be organizing for your float.
+Children in the marshaling area must be supervised at all times.